Planning for the right number of good quality school places

 One of the most important roles for a local authority is to ensure that there is always sufficient and high quality education provision for all of its children and young people.
 Hertfordshire has a good record meeting this challenge - actively planning school places in line with forecast demand.

 In line with the rest of the country, Hertfordshire experienced falling demand for primary school places during the last decade.
 The national and local situation has now changed and demand for places has increased and will increase further.
 The picture varies across the county and change can be rapid and unpredictable.
+Local forecasts are made every six months using a software system to predict pupil numbers in each area.

 As well as simply meeting demand for places the county council must also support and raise educational standards and never lose sight of the goal to improve educational attainment for all children and young people.
 We must always take opportunities to make schools better environments in which to learn, to expand successful schools, and to make them more accessible to more parents and pupils.